pulumi/docs/CONTRIBUTING.md

 ## Pulumi terminology

-- Use `pulumi` or "the Pulumi CLI" to refer to the CLI
+- Use `pulumi` or "the Pulumi CLI" to refer to the CLI.
-- Use `pulumi.com` to refer to the service
+- Use `pulumi.com` to refer to the service.

 ## Documentation structure